iTwin/itwinjs-core/common/api/core-backend.api.md

 import { EntityProps } from '@itwin/core-common';
 import { EntityQueryParams } from '@itwin/core-common';
 import { EntityReference } from '@itwin/core-common';
-import { EntityReferences as EntityReferences_2 } from '@itwin/core-common';
 import { EntityReferenceSet } from '@itwin/core-common';
-import { EntityReferenceSet as EntityReferenceSet_2 } from '@itwin/core-bentley/lib/cjs/EntityReference';
 import { ExternalSourceAspectProps } from '@itwin/core-common';
 import { ExternalSourceAttachmentProps } from '@itwin/core-common';
 import { ExternalSourceAttachmentRole } from '@itwin/core-common';